pmagdon/cloud_detection/docs/source/results.rst

 Accuracy analysis
 -----------------
 Once set the parameter values for the three tests (see table 3), we are ready to run the algorithm on bigger images (2500 x 2500 m).
-The resulting clouds masks will be used for the accuracy analysis, like explained in `mat-met`_.
+The resulting clouds masks will be used for the accuracy analysis, like explained in :ref:`mat-met`.
 Table 4 shows the overall accuracy and the commission and omission error together with the number of random points used, stratified by land cover class.